 This yearlong program will create a learning community of faculty, librarians, and instructional technologists from across the colleges engaged in fostering inclusive, equitable, and collaborative learning environments.
 This fellowship is designed to support faculty in exploring and incorporating open education concepts and practices (open pedagogy, open access, and open educational resources) into their courses.

 A large part of this fellowship is focused on the creation of Open Educational Resources (OERs).
 OERs encompass resources, tools, and practices that are either in the public domain or have been released under a license that permits their free use and re-purposing by others.
 OERs serve to reduce, and in some cases eliminate, students’ textbook costs.
-Lower textbook costs have also been shown to increase access to and use of course materials which leads to an increase in student success.

 - Fall 2019: The first semester of the fellowship will involve attending a half day “Introduction to Open Education” workshop led by Jessica Tinklenberg, Program Director of the CTL and Jennifer Beamer, Scholarly Communications Librarian (October date TBD).
 The rest of the semester will be spent learning about the value and benefits of renewable assignments and OERs.

 - Spring 2020: The second semester will delve into the mechanics of finding, adopting, adapting and creating OERs.
 Faculty will begin to plan how to incorporate them into one of their upcoming classes.

 Throughout both semesters there will be opportunities to meet on a monthly basis to collaborate and receive feedback on open lesson plans, renewable activities, and to attend training sessions on OER platforms.
 Individual consultations with the CTL Director, CTL faculty co-directors, librarians, and instructional designers will also be available.